Suvroneel/2D-to-3D-Image-Conversion-Using-Depth-Estimation-Open3D/README.md

 rembg – For automatic background removal from images

+onnxruntime – for running inference with ONNX models (required by  rembg)

 # 3. Thought Process

 1. I started by resizing and formatting the 2D input image.